mightybits/rocketfish/README.md

 Rocketfish
 ==========

-This is an app that was built for a live demo during the mos recent meetup of the Las Vegas iOS Developers.
+This is an app that was built for a live demo during the most recent meetup of the Las Vegas iOS Developers.

 Note: Graphics are built for iPhone 5.